 Absentee Voting In Person

-Westfield City Hall is currently closed to the public, therefore, voters who wish to vote by absentee in person must make an appointment.
-Absentee voting in person for the November 3rd State Election will be held on, Monday, November 2nd from 9 am to 12 pm.
+Westfield City Hall is currently open to the public, however, customers are allowed to vote in the City Clerk's office one at a time.
+The last day to vote by absentee in person is always the day before an election and no later than 12 PM.
 Please contact the City Clerk's office at 572-6266 or via email at firstname.lastname@example.org to schedule an appointment.
-Appointment slots are limited and will be made on a first call, first serve basis.
+Appointment will be made on a first call, first serve basis.